tristanhimmelman/HidingNavigationBar/README.md

 #Usage

+1. Import HidingNavigationBar
-1. Include a member variable of type `HidingNavigationBarManager` in your `UIViewController` subclass.
+2. Include a member variable of type `HidingNavigationBarManager` in your `UIViewController` subclass.
-2. Initialize the variable in `viewDidLoad` function, passing in the `UIViewController` instance and the `UIScrollView` instance that will control the hiding/showing of the navigation bar.
+3. Initialize the variable in `viewDidLoad` function, passing in the `UIViewController` instance and the `UIScrollView` instance that will control the hiding/showing of the navigation bar.
-3. Relay the following `UIViewController` lifecycle functions to the `HidingNavigationBarManager` variable:
+4. Relay the following `UIViewController` lifecycle functions to the `HidingNavigationBarManager` variable:
 ```swift
 override func viewWillAppear(animated: Bool)
 override func viewWillDisappear(animated: Bool)